 Building projects that involve brickwork have two main varieties to choose from: common brick and face brick.
-Both are durable and graded on a scale to match the building material with your project needs.
+Both are durable and graded on a scale to match the building material with project needs.
 While there are differences between the two, the main difference is cosmetic.
 Face bricks are made to face the world with a smooth look.
 Common bricks are durable, but do not have smooth sides.

 Bricks are an ancient and traditional building material, used both for strength and appearance.
 They are made from clay, molded into shape (traditionally 2-by-4-by-8 inches) and fired or baked in a kiln.
-The color, hardness, durability and structure of bricks vary with the type of clay used, as well as with added materials such as silica, with the length of time fired and with the temperature of the firing.
+The color, hardness, durability and structure of bricks vary with the type of clay used, as well as added materials such as silica, length of time fired and the temperature of the firing.
 Most bricks are broadly classified as either common, facing or "face," or according to their intended use, such as firebricks.

 Common Bricks Use Common Clay

 Common bricks are made with basic brick clay, with no attempt at color control or special surface treatment.
 They may vary in color and texture within a single brick.
 Most are red, the color coming from iron content in the clay.
-Common bricks actually are a little bit larger than average to allow for mortar joints to fill a 2-by-4-by-8-inch space, but these dimensions will actually vary slightly, depending on the manufacturer.
+Common bricks actually are a little bit smaller than average to allow for mortar joints to fill a 2-by-4-by-8-inch space, but these dimensions will actually vary slightly, depending on the manufacturer.
 Dimensions may even vary within groups of the same common brick.
 Sides are even but not completely smooth.

 Put Your Best Face Forward